 The programme includes: screenings of the selected short and feature films, meetings with film critics and members of the selection committees of La Semaine de la Critique, film analysis, workshops on how to write a film review and an introduction to film criticism.

-The Afdas and the French Union of Film Critics started reflecting together on the current lack of training for film critics.
-The objective is to drawing up a training module to develop the skills required for film criticism, specifically for journalists and filmmakers.
-Film criticism training could be available both to students, as part of journalism of film schools’ initial curriculum, or to professionals in the field, as an ongoing professional development scheme.
+The Afdas and the French Union of Film Critics are carrying on reflecting together on the current lack of training for film critics.
+The objective is to draw up, with journalism and cinema schools, a training module to develop the skills required for film criticism, specifically for journalists and the professionals of the industry.

-Additionally, a training day for films critics will be organised for 50 students in film and journalism on June 2ndin Paris.
-Lead by three journalists specialized in film criticism, it will kick off with a general introduction to the history and the practice of criticism.
+Additionally, a training day for films critics will be organised for 50 students in film and journalism on June 2nd in Paris.
+Lead by three journalists specialised in film criticism, it will kick off with a general introduction to the history and the practice of criticism.
 They will follow up with the methods to train one’s critical judgement and writing skills for the feature film reviews using one of the features selected by La Semaine de la Critique.

 The Franco-German Youth Office